compbiozurich/UZH-BIO392/course-results/2021/florian-vetsch/2021-09-22-florian-vetsch-genome-variation-papers.md

 completion of the project, having reconstructed the genomes of 2,504 individuals from 26 populations using a combina- tion of low-coverage whole-genome sequencing, deep exome sequencing, and dense microarray genotyping.

+Ability to accurately capture structural variation remains more limited

 <br/>

 ### Genome structural variation discovery and genotyping